 However, despite the large size, the RT-AC3200 wireless router only has the usual four gigabit LAN ports and a single WAN port.
 On top of that, there appears to be just one USB 2.0 port, located next to the WPS button.

 We really don’t get why ASUS decided to place the USB 3.0 port at the front instead of when it could’ve been a whole lot neater to have this at the back since this is the preferred port for external storage.
-The LED lights on the RT-AC3200 protrude outwards, making them easier to check from multiple angels.
+The LED lights on the RT-AC3200 protrude outwards, making them easier to check with multiple angels.

 The RT-AC3200 is a tri-band wireless router with two 5GHz bands that operate at the speed of 1300Mbps to help reduce the burden of clients on each band so that you can have better speeds for intensive tasks.